Stephen Seifert

 And don’t forget

 The full in-person festival begins Friday night and runs through Sunday morning.
-If you’re onsite, you’re encouraged to register for the full weekend of workshops, jams, concerts and community.
+If you’re onsite, you must register for the full weekend of workshops, jams, concerts and community.
 For full festival details and registration , Buckeye Dulcimer Festival Registration.

 Thursday and Friday Intensive Schedule